zxsh1217/TanTNS-Colocalization-Analysis/README.md

 7. Visualization: Overlay numbered bounding boxes on the original image.

 ## 📥 Input/Output
-Input
+1. Input
-  Two fluorescence images from the same field of view (AF488 and AF647 channels).
+- Two fluorescence images from the same field of view (AF488 and AF647 channels).
 Supported formats: PNG, TIFF, JPEG.
-  Images can be grayscale or RGB (will be converted to grayscale automatically).
+- Images can be grayscale or RGB (will be converted to grayscale automatically).
-Output
+2. Output
-  Console report with spot counts.
+- Console report with spot counts.
-  Figure showing original fluorescence image with numbered colocalized spots (saved automatically in results/ folder if specified).
+- Figure showing original fluorescence image with numbered colocalized spots (saved automatically in results/ folder if specified).

 ## 📝 Citation
-If you use this code in your research, please cite:
+- If you use this code in your research, please cite:

 Xiaoshuang Zhao, et al. "Fluorescence Encoding Technology Based Tetrahedral Nano-string for Logic Identification of Breast Cancer Cells." (under review, 2026).

-and this repository:
+- and this repository:

 Xiaoshuang Zhao.
 (2026).
-MATLAB Colocalization Analysis for Fluorescence Images (v1.0.0).
+MATLAB-based multiplexed colocalization analysis scripts for TanTNS (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.xxxxxx

 Note: A permanent DOI will be added upon manuscript acceptance.